PaddlePaddle/PaddleOCR/README.md

 You can also quickly experience the ultra-lightweight OCR : [Online Experience](https://www.paddlepaddle.org.cn/hub/scene/ocr)

-Mobile DEMO experience (based on EasyEdge and Paddle-Lite, supports iOS and Android systems): [Sign in the website to obtain the QR code for  installing the App](https://ai.baidu.com/easyedge/app/openSource?from=paddlelite)
+Mobile DEMO experience (based on EasyEdge and Paddle-Lite, supports iOS and Android systems): [Sign in to the website to obtain the QR code for  installing the App](https://ai.baidu.com/easyedge/app/openSource?from=paddlelite)

- Also, you can scan the QR code blow to install the App (**Android support only**)
+ Also, you can scan the QR code below to install the App (**Android support only**)

 <div align="center">
 <img src="./doc/ocr-android-easyedge.png"  width = "200" height = "200" />